vismodo/QuickReader/README.md

 ![banner](banner.png)

-Quickreader is a chrome extension that adds a simple yet effective reading list manager.
+Quickreader is a Chrome/Edge extension that adds a simple yet effective reading list manager.

 ## Features